 What are you studying at the University of Helsinki?

-Alex: We both are second year master students.
+Alex: We both are second-year master students.

 Alex: It was a kind of natural choice for me.
 I have grown up in Petroskoi in Karelia, which is close to the Finnish border.
 I travelled to Finland first time when I was a child and liked it immediately.
 Couple of years later I started to study Finnish language and decided that studying in Finland is the best option for me.
-And the University of Helsinki is the best university in Finland which offers not-too-wide-not-too-narrow master degree program.
+And the University of Helsinki is the best university in Finland which offers not-too-wide-not-too-narrow master degree programme.

-Vlad: Unlike Alexandra, my decision to apply to University of Helsinki was more spontaneous, but also logical in a way.
+Vlad: Unlike Alexandra, my decision to apply to the University of Helsinki was more spontaneous, but also logical in a way.
 From one side, while studying on the last course in my previous university in Russia I was doubtful about my future and possible professional prospects.
 From other side, I was willing to work for an international entity but I was not confident enough that knowledge that I had already received by that moment would comply with my goals.

-University of Helsinki was a brilliant compromise for the situation, giving me more time to ascertain my plans and to deepen my degree at the same time.
+The University of Helsinki was a brilliant compromise for the situation, giving me more time to ascertain my plans and to deepen my degree at the same time.

 For me the most crucial factors regarding the choice of university were the country and particular city where I will study.
 By the time of application, I had been learning Finnish language for two years and also regularly attended different events held by Consulate of Finland in Saint Petersburg.
-Following this, I decided to look for a master program in law in Finland and University of Helsinki offered the most relevant and flexible one.
+Following this, I decided to look for a Master's programme in law in Finland and University of Helsinki offered the most relevant and flexible one.

 Alex: I never regretted choosing the University of Helsinki.
 Of course, there were stressful moments.
-Written exams were a challenge (I had mostly oral examinations during my bachelor degree in Russia), and working in a team is not something Russian students are taught everyday.
+Written exams were a challenge (I had mostly oral examinations during my bachelor degree in Russia), and working in a team is not something Russian students are taught every day.

 However, I still think that international law students do not have that active cooperation with potential employees as other students.
 The University is advancing in this and we just need to be more patient.

-For example, last year Helsinki Law Clinic project was launched which gave many students amazing Senior Trainee level experience of consulting real clients, drafting memorandums under supervision of lawyers (and just feeling like a real lawyer, yes!).
+For example, last year Helsinki Law Clinic project was launched which gave many students amazing Senior Trainee level experience of consulting real clients, drafting memorandums under the supervision of lawyers (and just feeling like a real lawyer, yes!).

 However, once I got used to University, I started to notice amazing things it has to offer.
-For example, I was pleased with quality of Finnish language teaching.
+For example, I was pleased with the quality of Finnish language teaching.

 Another pleasant discovery were advanced language learning programs like ALICE tandem language course.
 ALICE offers students with two different native languages an opportunity to develop knowledge of partner’s mother tongue through live communication with him.
-I have tried to accomplish the program for two times and even though I have not succeeded both attempts, I have got a good language practice and new friends from it.
+I have tried to accomplish the programme for two times and even though I have not succeeded both attempts, I have got good language practice and new friends from it.

 Do you live in Helsinki while studying here?